SE-Stuttgart/riot/orga/charter/charter.md

   * Code is tested.
   * Code is documented.
   * Acceptance criteria are fulfilled.
-* We hold weekly standup meetings on Monday or Thursday.
-The exact date and time will be found by a Doodle (Stefan Wagner will set it up).
+* We hold weekly standup meetings on Monday 10:30-11:00.
 During the semester, everyone has to attend in person.
 During the holidays, Skype is also acceptable.
 The meeting is no longer than 30 minutes.
 The whole core team is present.
+* We have a sprint planning meeting on the first Monday of a sprint from 8:30-11-30.
+* We hold our reviews and retrospectives on the last Friday of a sprint 10:00-11:00.
 * We hold planning meetings for story-writing sessions, team creation and backlog grooming.
 * We use Gitlab as versioning system and Jenkins as CI.
 We communicate using a mailing list.
 We might use Teamscale and Jira.
 * We write all textual documents in Markdown.